HL7/fhir-shorthand/input/pagecontent/shorthand.md

 The primitive data types and value formats in FSH are identical to the [primitive types and value formats in FHIR](https://www.hl7.org/fhir/datatypes.html#primitive).

-FSH introduces one additional type, **name**, used in declaring new items and referring to them within the context of FSH.
-A name is an unquoted text that begins with an upper case letter, and does not contain special characters other than - and _.  _Is this correct_?

-For editing purposes, FSH also supports multi-line strings, using triple quotation marks """ instead of single quotation marks.
+For editing purposes, FSH also supports multi-line strings, using triple quotation marks `"""` instead of single quotation marks.
 The line breaks are for visual convenience only; the definition of the string is not affected.

 ### Whitespace